 Design Sprints are a framework for teams of any size to solve and test design problems in 2-5 days.
 The idea of sprints originates with the Agile framework.
 The idea of design thinking was developed at IDEO and the d.school at Stanford.

-In Nielsen Norman case study I have already mentioned above, author suggests that UX must work at least one step ahead of
+In the Nielsen Norman case study, I have already mentioned above, the author suggests that UX must work at least one step ahead of

 the Sprint.
 I suggest keeping Google Design Sprint in sync with Scrum Sprint, but doing Design Sprint at least

 two Scrum Sprint upfront in order to avoid organizational hazards.